Arts & CultureFamilyNew Islamic Civilization

 Even the second character said that “it is okay to not have children, as we promised to act like each other’s children.”
 That is just too much absurdity to even entertain a response.
 Children mostly live longer than their parents and carry the torch of Islam forward to the next generation and the next decades after the parents die.
 These silly notions of role playing as each other’s children are of no use to the Imam of the Time.

 Polygamy is not ignoble if someone does not suffer from infertility, if the society doesn’t suffer from high female to male ratios, and other such things.
-As long as it remedies a social problem, is not done frivolously, and the peace of the family is not broken — namely through the wife being on board with it without force or pressure — then such families should not be wrongly slandered and lumped in with those who abuse it.
+As long as it remedies a social problem, is not done frivolously for worldly purposes, and the peace of the family is not broken — namely through the wife being on board with it without force or pressure — then such families should not be wrongly slandered and lumped in with those who abuse it.

 The scholars of Islam — at least in the Shi’a school of thought — stress that it is problematic when done frivolously and/or if it breaks the peace of the home and harms the heart of the current wife/wives.
 There are 7 billion people on this earth, and many of them have families.
 Each family has a unique situation.
 We never know if someone’s life problems or some social problem can be solved by polygamy, even if there is no “obstacle,” without it being for frivolous reasons and done in a way where it does not break the peace of the home or break the wife’s heart (i.e. asking for permission before even pursuing another wife).
 Therefore, making it a taboo can inadvertently create suffering and pain in peoples’ lives.